xjmzx/dactl/README.md

 # jmzx
-dactl is a fast, modern and configurable [Jekyll](http://jekyllrb.com/) theme with some tricks up it's sleeve.
-It has a live theme switcher and it's main blog layout display prominent hero images for posts with colored overlays and nice animations.
+dactl is a fast, modern and configurable [Jekyll](http://jekyllrb.com/) theme with some tricks up it's sleeve..

 ![light theme](uploads/screenshot_desktop_light.jpg)
 ![dark theme](uploads/screenshot_desktop_dark.jpg)

 ## Features
-Though minimalistic-looking by nature, dactl is easily configurable and includes quite a lot of niceties:
+Though minimalistic-looking by nature, jmzx is easily configurable and includes quite a lot of niceties:

 Main features:
 * Customizable blog layout - choose how your posts will be displayed